lmoppert/vim-config/README.md

 The environment I am working with is very heterogeneous.
 It should work for Linux, Windows and Mac.
 The configuration is stored in `~/.vim`, which is very common on Linux and Mac but not on Windows.
-The latter one is searching the configuration in someplace like `c:\Program Files\Vim\`.
+The latter one is searching the configuration in some place like `c:\Program Files\Vim\` or `%USERPROFILE%\vimfiles`.
 In order to get the config read, one should add a vimrc containing somethins like this:

 ```VimL
 set runtimepath+=$HOME\.vim